faisalqureshi/webify/manual/introduction.md

 ```

 - `*` next to a value indicates the default value.
 - If `template` is not provided, default pandoc template is used.
-Use `pandoc -D html5` to see the default templatze.
+Use `pandoc -D html5` to see the default template.
 - If `create-output-file` is `False`, markdown contents are saved to a buffer.
 This functionality is used in `webify` during `_partials` folder processing.
 - Yaml front matter is only preprocessed via mustache if `preprocess-frontmatter` is `True`.
 - Media filters tags `html-img`, `html-imgs`, `html-vid` and `html-vids` specify mustache templates to override the default conversion of markdown media tag `![Caption](Image or Video file)`.
 See below for more details.
 Supported file extensions are `mp4`, `png`, `jpeg`, `gif` and `jpg`.